Hartmut Hopp: Colonia Dignidad

 Hartmut Hopp joined the Private Sociale Mission e.
 V. in Lohmar-Heide near Siegburg, the community of the later Colonia Dignidad founder Paul Schäfer.
 In 1961, at the age of 17, he went to Chile with Schäfer, where he set up the Colonia Dignidad.
 The heavily fenced settlement is located about 350 kilometers south of Santiago de Chile in a rural area.
 During the military dictatorship under Augusto Pinochet, political prisoners were tortured and murdered in the settlement by the DINA secret service and settlement members.
-Many people " disappeared" in the Colonia Dignidad and have not appeared to this day.
+Many people "disappeared" in the Colonia Dignidad and have not appeared to this day.
 Some of their corpses were buried, some were later exhumed and cremated on Pinochet's orders.
 The DINA secret service maintained its only other base in Colonia Dignidad besides the headquarters in Santiago, Chile.

 Hopp is also said to have been abused by Paul Schäfer as a teenager.
 Schäfer and some of his advisors instrumentalized Hopp in a false testimony against Wolfgang Kneese, who had fled the colony and reported in the Chilean press about Schäfer's sexual abuse of children.
 In return, Schäfer denounced Kneese for alleged abuse of Hopp, which Hopp falsely confirmed in court; Kneese was then convicted, but was able to flee to Argentina.
 Hopp was rewarded and was one of only three members of the group who were allowed to leave the Colonia for their training.
-He studied medicine at the University of Davis in the USA, Piano and singing and returned in 1977 to complete his medical studies at the Pontificia Universidad Católica de Chile.
+He studied medicine at the University of Davis in the USA, as well as piano and singing, and returned in 1977 to complete his medical studies at the Pontificia Universidad Católica de Chile.
 In the Colonia he married the ten years older nurse Esther Dorothea Witthahn (born September 13, 1934).
 A little later he was sentenced to a suspended sentence for violating the Chilean weapons law.
 Human rights activists say that from this point on, Hopp was active as "Foreign Minister" for Colonia Dignidad.
 Hopp himself denies this.